 The above metrics can be tracked in a time series, for instance, average velocity by week, month, or quarter.

-Content metrics by stage are metrics which tell marketers what content is popular or influential while a prospect is in a particular stage in the sales funnel.
+Content metrics by stage are metrics that tell marketers what content is popular or influential while a prospect is in a particular stage in the sales funnel.

 You can hone in on specific stages for further study as well.
 For example, what content gets the most engagement in the MQL stage?
 Does this change by segment or persona?